bigjason/django-choices/docs/choices.rst

 labels
 ++++++

-Returns a dictionary with a mapping from label to value:
+Returns a dictionary with a mapping from attribute to the human-readable
+label:

 .. code-block:: python